Caleb Plant: Plant vs. Dirrell

 Plant was booked to face the former two-time WBC super middleweight champion Anthony Dirrell in a WBC super middleweight title eliminator, on the undercard of the Deontay Wilder vs. Robert Helenius heavyweight bout, which took place at the Barclays Center in New York City.
 It was broadcast as part of a FOX Sports PBC pay-per-view on October 15, 2022.
 Plant knocked out Dirrell in the ninth round with an emphatic left hook to the head, before immediately celebrating by miming digging his opponent's grave while Dirrell was receiving medical attention, as he still remained motionless on the canvas.
 Although referee Harvey Dock was quick to attempt to prevent Plant from celebrating in this manner, Plant continued to mime grave-digging.

 Plant vs. Benavidez

 On November 3, 2022, Plant and David Benavidez both revealed that they had agreed terms to face each other.
-The fight was scheduled as the main event of a Showtime pay-per-view, which is expected to take place on March 25, 2023, at the MGM Grand Garden Arena in Las Vegas, Nevada.
+The fight was scheduled as the main event of a Showtime pay-per-view, which took place on March 25, 2023, at the MGM Grand Garden Arena in Las Vegas, Nevada.
+Despite starting off the fight fast, Benavidez found a way back and Plant was heavily stunned and hurt near the end of the bout.
+He lost by unanimous decision with the scores of 117–111, 116–112 and 115–113.

+Plant vs. McCumby

+Plant was set to face Trevor McCumby for the vacant interim WBA super middleweight title at T-Mobile Arena in Las Vegas on September 14, 2024.
+He won the fight via ninth-round TKO.

+Plant vs. Resendiz

+Plant was scheduled to defend his interim WBA super middleweight title against Jose Armando Resendiz at Michelob Ultra Arena in Las Vegas on May 31, 2025.
+A fight that Plant was the clear and heavy favorite.
+Resendiz fought spectacularly, putting Plant in a position that he has only been a handful of times.
+In the 6th Round, Resendiz rocked Plant, leaving him wobbling and on the verge of being KOed.
+Plant survived the entirety of the match, but Resendiz managed to pull one of this year’s biggest upsets in Professional Boxing.